faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 * I lost faith in the Book of Mormon (65%)
 * I lost confidence in the general authorities (50%)

-The majority of Mormons who leave do so *because* they do not believe in the core truth-claims of the Church any more.
+If this survey is at all representative of former Mormons, the majority of Mormons who leave do so *because* they do not believe in the core truth-claims of the Church any more.
 In addition, the majority of those who disbelieve (53%) now consider themselves Agnostic, Atheist, or Humanist.

 Hence a typical former Latter-day Saint, if they ever openly discuss their rationale for doubting the Church's truth-claims or write anything online, will easily qualify as a false prophet or false teacher.
 At a minimum, they will likely be a tight fit for Ballard's criteria #2, #3, #5, #8, #9,  and they will likely meet *all* of Asay's list characterizing a faith-killer.